eclipse-sumo/sumo/docs/web/docs/FAQ.md

   The main page for getting an overview over the various topics is the outline [SUMO_User_Documentation](SUMO_User_Documentation.md).
-If you do not find the topic of interest listed there it is often useful to use google for searching the wiki (it tends to be a lot smarter than the wiki-internal search).
-Add **sumo** and **wiki** to your search terms and it will generally find the relevant pages.
+If you do not find the topic of interest listed there use the site search.
+  Alterantively, use a general purpose search engine as this will also include the mailing list archives.

 ### How can I contribute to SUMO?